kfranqueiro/wcag3-astro/guidelines/groups/image-and-media-alternatives/nontext-alternatives.md

   - nontext-content
 ---

-Users have alternatives available for non-text, non-image <a>content</a> that conveys context or meaning.
+Users have alternatives available for non-text, non-image :term[content] that conveys context or meaning.